P&G to sell up to 100 brands to revive sales, cut costs

 The company might be more likely to sell laundry brands Fab and Trojan, Perma Sharp shaving blades and Fekkai hair products among others, Dibadj wrote in a note.
 P&G could potentially keep its Gillette, Tide, Pantene, Oral B, Olay and Old Spice brands, he wrote.

-P&G said it would have fewer but larger distribution centers in North America and would focus on strengthening its presence in emerging markets, or what Lafley called the company's "engines of growth".
+P&G said it would have fewer but larger distribution centres in North America and would focus on strengthening its presence in emerging markets, or what Lafley called the company's "engines of growth".

 Lafley told Reuters he expects the moves to result in fewer job cuts than the near 10,000 the company cut in 2002.